marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

         * You will understand the advantages and potential pitfalls of mutable objects.
 * **Jan-23-R: Working with NumPy multi-dimensional arrays (ndarray) - otherwise Python is just too slow and cumbersome.**
     * *Objectives:*
+        * You will be able to import and use modules.
         * You will be able to manipulate multi-dimensional data arrays using NumPy ndarrays.
         * You will be able to extract/manipulate specific sections of data from ndarrays.
         * You will be able to perform operations on ndarrays without explicilty coding the operation for each element in the array.